 The first cluster of 29 Cottages at Bethany Lutheran Village is constructed.
 A total of 162 Cottage units would be developed in multiple phases through 1999.

 An 11-story residential high-rise building, now known as Vista Place, is completed on the campus of Bethany Lutheran Village.

-The Rev. Randell E. Tonn is appointed as Executive Director.
+The Rev. Randell E. Tonn is appointed as Executive Director of the organization.

 During the fall, in response to an energy crisis, The Lutheran Social Service of the Miami Valley abandons its headquarters on Superior Avenue and moves into the ground floor of the Tower at Bethany Lutheran Village.

 A Cincinnati office is opened in leased space near the Tri-County Mall and staffed with a fulltime social worker to provide counseling and adoption services.

 In response to national legal trends and liability issues, the delegate body adopts a new set of governance documents, which shifts central authority that had been previously shared with congregational delegates and committees to the Board of Trustees.

 Dennis Bruce is named as Executive Director of the organization.